0aax/self-tm/README.md

-# quine
+# self-tm
-in the spirit of the recursion theorem
+Not exactly TM SELF, but its still in the spirit of the recursion theorem.